Public Health MPH

-The Penn State Master of Public Health (MPH) is a 45-credit degree program preparing students for exciting careers in public health.
+The Penn State Master of Public Health (MPH) is a 42-credit degree program preparing students for meaningful careers in public health.

 As part of the MPH program, every student participates in both an internship and a capstone experience designed to take their knowledge into the workplace.

 PHS Curriculum Feature Box

 Students in the Master of Public Health (MPH) Program complete a series of core courses as well as electives in one of four specialty tracks:

 - Community & Behavioral Health - Advanced instruction in health promotion and disease prevention.